-Figure 4: 30 minute average MPL results during the OTI campaign. (a) Timeseries of vertical NRB profiles from 0-10 km altitude, (b) timeseries of depolarization ratio from 0-4 km altitude and (c) cloud-filtered timeseries of aerosol extinction vertical profiles from 0-4 km altitude.
+Figure 4: 30-minute average MPL results during the OTI campaign. (a) Timeseries of vertical NRB profiles from 0-10 km altitude, (b) timeseries of depolarization ratio from 0-4 km altitude and (c) cloud-filtered timeseries of aerosol extinction vertical profiles from 0-4 km altitude.
+In all plots, red dots indicate the BLH calculated from MPL NRB profiles.